walshbr/introduction-to-text-analysis/topic-modeling/topic-modeling-case-study.md

 ```

 So topics 12, 1, and 11, in that order, are the three most prominent topics in the document.
 Topic 12 has a weight of 14% in the document, and so on.
+Topic 12 is far more likely to appear in this topic than topics 17 and 15.
 Using this information, if we know the dates that each text was published, we can actually determine the rise and fall in prominence of different topics over time.
+We could see how discourse ebbs and flows over the course of our corpus.
 Remember topics 15 and 17, our German and French language topics?
 They aren't especially prominent in this first text \(an English one\).
 But we can get a sense of where French and German texts are likely to occur by charting the ebb and flow of this topic over time:

 ![topic modeling french and german topics over time](/assets/topic-modeling/topic-modeling-french-german.jpg)